ccao-data/data-architecture/dbt/README.md

   data problems
 * Parquet files representing metadata tables that can be uploaded to S3 for aggregate analysis

+**Non-QC tests** are much less common than QC tests in our test suite.
+We don't currently have a great process for handling them, so there is not much to document yet.
+If you are being asked to add a test that appears to be a non-QC test, meaning that it does not confirm our assumptions about iasWorld data, double check with the person who assigned the test to you and ask them when and how the test should be run so that its attributes can be set accordingly.

 #### Running QC tests